sergism77/Seigr/README.md

 ## Overview

 Seigr’s mycelium-inspired digital ecosystem integrates modular components to support dynamic, eco-conscious data and network interactions.
-Files, nodes (hyphens), and network layers collaborate dynamically to enhance network resilience and user-centric functionality.
+Files, hyphens (nodes), and network layers collaborate dynamically to enhance network resilience and user-centric functionality.
 Key elements include lineage tracking, replication and recovery management, identity services, data integrity, real-time analytics, and AI-powered adaptability.

 This README provides an overview of recent work, milestones, and a roadmap for future development.